shramov/tll/README.md

 ```

 It is possible to build extensions with Meson, in this case `-Dwith_cython_build=true` parameter
-have to be passed to `meson setup`.
-However module files are created in build directory and should
+has to be passed to `meson setup`.
+However, module files are created in the build directory and should
 be symlinked into `python/tll/` subtree.

 For debian based systems easier way is to call `dpkg-buildpackage -uc -b` and then